-In accordance with Government Auditing Standards, we have also issued our report dated October 23, 2020, on our consideration of the County's internal control over financial reporting as it relates to the First 5 Tuolumne County special revenue fund and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the County's internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the County's internal control over financial reporting and compliance, as it relates to the First 5 Tuolumne County special revenue fund.
+In accordance with Government Auditing Standards, we have also issued our report dated October 31, 2023, on our consideration of the First 5's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the First 5's internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the First 5's internal control over financial reporting and compliance.

-Macias Gini É O'Connell LP
+Macias Gini É O'Connell LAP

-Sacramento, California October 23, 2020
+Sacramento, California October 31, 2023